The full-sky Spherical Fourier-Bessel power spectrum in general relativity: Impact of GR effects on parameters estimation

-The right panel of Figure~\ref{fig:bfs2d} shows results of the analysis for $\ell_{ \max }= 80$, given that we saw above the BFS is by then saturated.
+We also quantify the impact of uncertainties in the modeling of magnification bias.
+As discussed in Sec.~\ref{surveyspec}, we assume a constant $s=0.6$ (see~\cite{Bosi_2023}).
+We verify the importance of this assumption by varying the magnification bias over a range of values, instead of performing a full marginalization over $s$.
+As discussed in Appendix~\ref{app:GR} (specifically refer to Eq.~\eqref{eq:GR_terms}), the magnification bias enters the lensing convergence term $\kappa$ and is degenerate with $\fnl$ in the spherical power spectrum.
+This implies that the BFS will be affected by the choice of $s$.
+The right panel of Fig.~\ref{fig:bfs2d} shows results of the analysis for $\ell_{ \max }= 80$, given that we saw above the BFS is by then saturated.
 The magnification bias enters the lensing convergence term $\kappa$ as $\delta_\kappa\propto(5s(z)-2)\kappa$, hence for $s=0.4$ lensing suppression implies close-to-zero best-fit shifts, since among GR effects that may create degeneracies with $\fnl$, the lensing contribution is the most relevant.
 This is reflected on the $\mathcal{B}_{\fnl}\sim 0$ for both samples.
 The BFS is less relevant for the shallower survey, which is less sensitive to GR integrated effects, as incoming photons travel shorter distances and are less affected by the lensing convergence.

+The behavior of the BFS ratio differs between survey configurations due to a complex interplay of all kernels in the spherical power spectrum.
+The full signal is composed of all combinations of all kernels $\mathcal{M}^i_\ell(\tilde{k},k)$ (as described in Section 3), which are weighted by the number density $n(z)$, the bias $b(z,k)$, and the evolution bias $b_e(z)$.
+The weighting of these kernels affects the relative relevance of single combinations, and in turn the behavior of the BFS ratio.